Michael Bishop (sound engineer)

 Michael Joseph Bishop (June 14, 1951 – March 29, 2021) was an American recording engineer and record producer.

-1972-1978, Bishop worked as a recording and mastering engineer at Cleveland Recording Company, Cleveland, Ohio.
-1978–1988, Bishop was a recording & mastering engineer and studio manager at Suma Recording Studios, Painesville, Ohio.
+From 1972 to 1978, Bishop worked as a recording and mastering engineer at Cleveland Recording Company in Cleveland, Ohio.
+From 1978 to 1988, he was a recording & mastering engineer and studio manager at Suma Recording in Painesville, Ohio.
 Bishop's first sessions for Telarc Records began in 1978 as a disk mastering engineer on the Lorin Maazel/Cleveland Orchestra direct-to-disk release: Direct From Cleveland, the first modern direct-to-disk orchestral recording.
-1978-1988, Bishop worked as a freelance recording and mix engineer on a number of Telarc Records recording sessions.
+Between 1978 and 1988, Bishop worked as a freelance recording and mix engineer on a number of Telarc Records recording sessions.
 From 1988 to 2008, Bishop worked as the Chief Recording Engineer for Telarc Records, keeping Telarc at the technical forefront with 20- & 24-bit recording, surround recording, DTS surround releases, 192 kHz pcm recording, DSD recording technology, DVD-Audio releases, and SACD releases.
 Concord Music Group closed Telarc's Production Department in December 2008, ending the run of the last full-service in-house production staff at a record label.

 In 2009, a few members of the original Telarc team, including Bishop, created Five/Four Productions.

 He was the recipient of ten Grammy Awards: